gauritachoukekar/SQL-App/README.md

 •	ShoppingCart: Stores products added to the shopping cart by users.
 •	Delivery: Tracks the delivery of orders.
 •	Address: Stores user address details for deliveries.

- 3.Use Case Analysis
+4. Use Case Analysis
 Order and User Management
 •	Queries like "Retrieve All Orders With Buyer Details" and "Show Order History for a Specific User" are essential for tracking customer orders and understanding their purchasing behavior.
 This data helps in improving customer engagement and marketing strategies.
 Product and Store Management
 •	Queries such as "List Products Available in a Specific Store" and "Find Most Popular Product Based on Orders" help store owners manage their inventories and identify products that are performing well.
 This allows businesses to optimize stock levels and marketing campaigns.